JangHyun1994/technical-writing.gitlab/.gitlab/issue_templates/tw-monthly-tasks.md

 - [ ] **Look for [uncompressed images](https://docs.gitlab.com/ce/development/documentation/styleguide/index.html#compress-images).**

-  1. Run the following commands in `gitlab-org/gitlab` to check if any uncompressed images exist:
+  1. Run the following command in `gitlab-org/gitlab` to check if any uncompressed images exist and compress them:

      ```shell
-     bundle exec rake pngquant:lint
-     ```

-  1. If there are any results, create a new branch and compress the images with:

-     ```shell
      bundle exec rake pngquant:compress
      ```

+  1. If there are any results, create a new branch and then a merge request.
+     Assign to any TW for merge.

 - [ ] **Search for and remove expired redirect files.**